webdriverio/webdriverio/website/blog/2023-02-27-run-docs-examples.md

 <br />

 Once the repository is checked out, Runme will open a dedicated `README.md` for the example in an interactive notebook experience.
 It will explain the example and walks you through it.
-It allows to execute the code cells within the VS Code termninal securely so that setting up and running the example is done with a simple click and requires no additional application to be opened.
+It allows to execute the code cells within the VS Code terminal securely so that setting up and running the example is done with a simple click and requires no additional application to be opened.

 For folks that don't have VS Code installed can still access the repository, check it out manually and run the examples as well.